Vol. 1 / Issue 1

 Why Won't America Fix Itself?

-And even more frustrating, the answers to these issues are also widely known.
-There's any number of countries, right now, that are progressing in healthy, free market, democratic ways, devoid of high rates of poverty, economic policies fueling unhealthy levels of income inequality that strangle the flow of capital, healthcare systems that work—and help, without bankrupting people, education systems, meant to just that—to educate, publicly, equally.
+more frustrating, that the answers to these issues aren’t widely known, because they are.
+There's any number of countries, right now, that are progressing in healthy, free market, democratic ways, devoid of high rates of poverty, economic policies fuelling unhealthy levels of income inequality that strangle the flow of capital, healthcare systems that work—and help, without bankrupting people, education systems, meant to just that—to educate, publicly speaking, equally.
 And then, of course, there's the social side of things, politicians trying to legislate morality.
 The promotion of 'family values,’ the kind that prevents your straight white child from walking into a public washroom and coming upon a she/her trans person and having their fresh young DNA altered in unimaginable ways, forever.
 What books are appropriate to read, which aren't.
 The bible—not science.
-Abortion, a greater issue beyond who you are.
+Abortion.
 Etc.

 Back to the question, why won't America fix itself?
-In what other field of enterprise, be it medicine, accounting, law, business, does accountability not matter?
+In what other field of enterprise, be it medicine, accounting, the law, business, does accountability not matter?
 Since 1980, where the road starts that has lead us to where we are today, there have only been two parties in power.
 Two parties responsible for the current state of affairs.
-And we'll stop right there, and say this: save the red/blue finger pointing, it’s tired, and it’s boring.
-Not to mention, not accurate.
-And that is, part of the answer, too, of why won't America fix itself.
-There has been no reversal of public policy that would have, at the very least, delayed, if not deterred America from this march toward fascism.
-For fascism is nothing more than an ultimate form of self-interest.
+And we'll stop right there, and say this: save the red/blue finger pointing, it’s nauseating, tired, and boring.
+Not to mention, inaccurate.
+And that is, part of the answer too, of why won't America fix itself.
+Lift your ideological blindfold, just for a minute, and you'll see this.
+You'll see, there has been no reversal of public policy that would have, at the very least, delayed, if not, deterred America from this march toward fascism.
+For fascism really is nothing more than an ultimate form of self-interest.
 It is, the entitlement of the entitled, protected and perpetuated.
-And like moths to the glass of a light at night that cuts to the bone, each day, more and more, in too many places, for too long, populism grows from under this: The asking of the right questions, and reaching, over and over again, to the wrong answers.
+And like moths to the glass of a light at night that cuts to the bone, each day, more and more, in too many places, for too long, populism grows from under this.
+It is, the asking of the right questions, but the reaching, over and over again, to the wrong answers.
 Greed and perpetuated self-interest nurturing neglect that equals pain and suffering for more and more people, each day.

-Well, I don’t know Boomer Person—when will you die?
+Well, I don’t know Boomer—when will you die?
 A little harsh?
 Perhaps, but also true.
-The divide is age.
-But when throughout this lovely experiment known as the human race has one generation not risen up, in ideals, against the older generation—their parents?
+The divide is age, and nothing else.
+But when, throughout this lovely experiment known as the human race, has one generation not risen up, in ideals, against their older generation—their parents?
 And that’s what we have now.
 That’s the divide.
-One that’s also fueled by ...
-Yes, I know I was able to pick the low-hanging fruit of cheap tuition in terms of real dollars and a job market in an economy that wasn’t titled against me and although I know that’s not the case for you I’m really really good in life right now and I’d like to stay that way, please.
+One that’s also fueled by—yes, I know I was able to pick the low-hanging fruit of cheap tuition in terms of real dollars and a job market in an economy that wasn’t titled against me and although I know that’s not the case for you I’m really really good in life right now I’d like to stay that way please.
 How else can you explain the continued support of those that have been in power the last forty years that have brought us to where we are now?
 Accountability.
-Show it to me.
-Where is it, because I just don’t see it.
-Do you?
+Or, lack of it.
+Or, do you still think—Republicans!
+Democrats!

-Here’s the scorecard: Healthcare: 37th best in the world, while spending a higher portion of its GDP on this than any other nation.
+Don’t believe me?
+Here’s the current scorecard: Healthcare: 37th best in the world, while spending a higher portion of its GDP on this than any other nation.
 Children’s survival, health, education, and nutrition: 39th best in the world.
 Wealth inequality: 71st.
 Life expectancy: 46th.
 Poverty: 13.4 percent, with only 25 other countries having substantially higher and more extreme rates of poverty.
 Human Freedom Index: 17th.
 Freedom of the Press: 42nd.
 Accountability?
 Where?
-I’m waiting ...
+Please, show it to me.

 And so, yes, there’s only two parties, true—but not true.
-Democrats, listen to me carefully, republicans ARE NOT THE PROBLEM.
-And yes, we all know it is has become the party of the whacked-out write-offs.
-It is, however, you, that is the problem.
+Democrats, the republicans ARE NOT THE PROBLEM, for we all know it is has become the party of the whacked-out write-offs.
+It is you, that is the problem.
 And here, I do not mean the Boomers—the Establishment Democrat voter, for as we have seen, they have no apparent interest in looking at results—accountability, and are interested only in their own status quo.
 No, it is the progressives whose hands I hold to the fire.
 Bernie blinked, and here we are today.
 And by this I mean, it was his achilleas heal, the need to be accepted by the establishment.
 One that clearly wanted nothing to do with him—or you.
 Except, of course, to co-op your vote.
-To hold a gun to your head and say, vote for our candidate, or you will be responsible for electing that big bad man over there wearing a red tie.
-And again, how did that work out?
+To hold a gun to your head and say, vote for our candidate, or you will be responsible for electing that big bad man over there wearing red.
+And how did that work out?
 And so, now it is time for you, youth of America, to wake up and demand accountability.
 You are the single largest cohort in American history—it is yours for the demanding.
 It’s yours for the taking.
 Get your candidate through the democrat primaries, or, if the DNC obstacles are too great to allow this to happen—leave the party.
 One, or the other, for a divided Democratic Party is no longer of use to anyone.
 In fact, it’s keeping America broken.
-You are the last ones standing, and it is your time now to make a difference.
+You are the last ones standing, and it is your time now, to make a difference.
 It is you, who can fix America, and stop this madness; this march toward fascism.
-And to you, my beautiful Boomer brothers and sisters, I leave you this: “A society grows great when old men plant trees whose shade, they know they shall never sit under.” – Greek proverb.
+And to you, my beautiful Boomer brothers and sisters, I leave you this: “A society grows great when old men people plant trees whose shade, they know they shall never sit under.” – Greek proverb.